kwalczak80/Speedy-cars/README.md

 - Fuel type - select fuel type from the dropped-down menu
 - Body type - select a body type from the dropped-down menu
 - Engine size - select an engine size from the dropped-down menu
-- Price - select a car price from the dropped-down menu.
+- Price - select the car price from the dropped-down menu.
 This will display all cars up to the value selected by the user.

 ![Search page](docs/images/existing-features/search-page/search-page.JPG)